aleksandrovadd/wolf3D/README.md

 # wolf3D

+This project is inspired by the world-famous eponymous 90’s game, which was the first FPS ever.
+It was made to explore ray-casting.
+The goal was to make a dynamic view inside a maze.

 This project is written with the help of minilibx library.
 Minilibx is a very basic graphical library writting in C used in [42](http://www.42.fr/).
 To learn more about minilibx see https://github.com/dannywillems/minilibx.